sheldcoop/studio/README.md

-# QuantPrep - A Next.js Learning Platform
+che# QuantPrep - A Next.js Learning Platform

 QuantPrep is an AI-powered learning platform designed to help quantitative finance aspirants master core concepts, from statistical analysis to algorithmic trading.